Hard Lefschetz Property for Hamiltonian torus actions on 6-dimensional GKM manifolds: Introduction

+Throughout this paper we restrict our attention to Question \ref{question_Karshon} for closed Hamiltonian GKM manifolds.
+Note that $(M,\omega)$ satisfies the hard Lefschetz property if and only if the Hodge-Riemann bilinear form defined as

+is non-degenerate for every $l=0,1,\cdots,n$.
+To check the non-degeneracy of $\mathrm{HR}_l$, we first consider certain two bases $\mathcal{B}_l^+$ and $\mathcal{B}_l^-$ of $H^l(M;\R)$, which consist of so-called the {\em equivariant Thom classes} in $H^l_T(M;\R)$ introduced by Guillemin-Zara \cite{GZ}.
+(See also Section \ref{secGraphCohomologyAndEquivariantCohomologyOfHamiltonianGKMManifolds}.)
+Then we show that the matrix, denoted by $A_l(M,\omega)$, representing $\mathrm{HR}_l$ with respect to the pair ($\mathcal{B}_l^+, \mathcal{B}_l^-)$ is obtained from the GKM graph by using the ABBV-localization theorem and Goldin-Tolman's theorem \cite{GT}.
+(See Proposition \ref{proposition_coeff_higher_dim} for the detail.)
+Also, in case of $n-l = 1$, we show that $A_l(M,\omega)$ has many zero entries.
+(See Corollary \ref{corollary_index_differ_by_two}.)
+Furthermore, we prove the following if $M$ is of dimension six.

-\begin{theorem} Let $T$ be a two-dimensional torus and let $(M,\omega)$ be a 6-dimensional Hamiltonian GKM manifold with a moment map $\mu.$ If the corresponding GKM-graph is index increasing, then $(M,\omega)$ satisfies the hard Lefschetz property. \end{theorem}
+\begin{theorem} Let $(M, \omega)$ be a 6-dimensional closed symplectic manifold equipped with an effective Hamiltonian $T^2$-action.
+If the action is GKM and the corresponding GKM graph is index increasing\footnote{See Definition \ref{definition_index_increasing}.}, then $(M,\omega)$ satisfies the hard Lefschetz property. \end{theorem}

-This paper is organized as follows.
-In Section 2, we will give a brief introduction to GKM-theory and equivariant Thom class for GKM-graph which was first introduced by Guillemin and Zara \cite{GZ}.
-And we will give an explicit formula of equivariant Thom class in terms of the weights of isotropy representation in our cases.
-In Section 3, we will give a complete proof of Theorem \ref{theorem: HLP}.